-Responsibility for the execution of this policy rests with all staff.
-YHG has operational staff that visit customers and their households at home.
+Responsibility for the execution of this policy rests with all colleagues.
+YHG has operational colleagues that visit customers and their households at home.

-Staff will identify any risks to the customer, their household, visitors or neighbouring properties and act in accordance with the severity of risk.
+Colleagues will identify any risks to the customer, their household, visitors or neighbouring properties and act in accordance with the severity of risk.